kiwiploetze/TwitchIntegrator/README.md

 Most credits go to those two developers.

-This Mod was developed for the german YTer "Gronkh", that is why his user name is the default.
+This Mod was developed for the german YTer "Gronkh", that is why his channel is the default.